Introduction

 attach-blank-disk Attached linux-vm 3m7s

-Connect to the virtual machine and verify that the disk is attached:
+Connect to the virtual machine and make sure the disk is connected:

 d8 v ssh cloud@linux-vm --local-ssh --command "lsblk"